 Nomenclature system for cultivated bananas

-The nomenclature system used to classify banana cultivars was developed by Norman Simmonds and Kenneth Shepherd in 19551.
+The nomenclature system used to classify banana cultivars was developed by Norman Simmonds and Kenneth Shepherd in 1955.
 It classifies cultivated bananas into genome groups, according to the relative contribution of their ancestral wild species, and into subgroups, sets of cultivars that are related to each other through somatic mutations.
 This system eliminates almost all the difficulties and inconsistencies of a taxonomy based on Musa paradisiaca and Musa sapientum.
 However, due to difficulties in assigning bananas to their corresponding groups and subgroups, there are inconsistencies in the way the system is applied.
 Adding to the confusion is the continued use of Latin binomials to classify cultivated bananas.
 Cultivated bananas are unusual in not having a Latin scientific name.

 Simmonds and Shepherd's genome-based system